Making the Right Choice

 The activities in You Can Make a Difference help students advocate for animals.
 Developing skills in responsible advocacy enables them to build confidence to speak up for causes they believe in.

-You Can Make a Difference is designed to show students a variety of approaches they can apply to any social cause they are passionate about.
+You Can Make a Difference is designed to show students a variety of approaches they can apply to any social cause.

 - Creating a good poster or display

 Where does our food come from?
 Students will explore the lives of farm animals, what food labels mean and way in which we can make positive change for farm animals.

 By looking at the natural behaviours of chickens and their living conditions, students will think critically about where their food comes from.
 The lessons are intended to be used after each chapter in the corresponding video.